Transdev Blazefield: Transdev

 In January 2006, French-based operator Transdev acquired the Blazefield Group, along with 305 vehicles.

 In August 2006, Blackburn with Darwen Borough Council announced that after 125 years of municipal ownership, Blackburn Transport had been sold to Transdev Blazefield.
 The sale was finalised in January 2007.
 Eight months later, Accrington Transport and Northern Blue were acquired, along with the transfer of staff and 65 vehicles.

-In August 2008, Top Line Travel and Veolia Transport were purchased.
-The company further expanded in February 2012, following the purchase of York Pullman's local bus operations.
-The sale included the transfer of 31 staff and 17 vehicles.
+In August 2008, Top Line Travel and Veolia Transport were purchased, giving the company a further foothold in the York area.
+The company further expanded in February 2012 following the purchase of York Pullman's local bus operations, including the transfer of 31 staff and 17 vehicles.

 Following the granting of approval on 20 December 2017, Rossendale Transport Limited was sold by Rossendale Borough Council on 12 January 2018.
-The sale saw the company's 240 staff and 102 vehicles join Transdev Blazefield – a move which saw the investment of £3 million in a new fleet of high-specification vehicles for routes in and around Bury, Rochdale and Rossendale.
+The sale saw the company's 240 staff and 102 vehicles join Transdev Blazefield, a move which saw the investment of £3 million in a new fleet of high-specification vehicles for routes in and around Bury, Rochdale and Rossendale.

 In August 2020, Transdev took over operation of Leeds Bradford Airport's bus route network from previous operator Yorkshire Tiger, branding the network as Flyer, alongside acquiring their depot in Idle.

-In April 2021, Transdev agreed terms with Arriva to purchase the Yorkshire Tiger operation in West Yorkshire.
+In April 2021, Transdev agreed terms with Arriva to purchase the remainder of the Yorkshire Tiger operation in West Yorkshire.
 The sale was completed in July 2021, following which the operation was rebranded Team Pennine, with a two-tone pink livery introduced.

-In 2024, Transdev announced the purchase of long standing bus operator Reliance Motor Services.
-The sale included 7 routes and 11 vehicles.
+In December 2024, Transdev announced the purchase of the local bus operations of long-established bus operator Reliance Motor Services.
+The sale included seven routes and eleven vehicles.